Trump ally Roger Stone arrested on seven charges

 Roger Stone was arrested on Friday following an indictment by Robert Mueller’s office.
 Photograph: Jim Lo Scalzo/EPA

-Roger Stone, an ally of US president Donald Trump, has been arrested and charged with seven counts, according to a grand jury indictment that was made public by US special counsel Robert Mueller’s office on Friday.
+Roger Stone, a long-time ally of US president Donald Trump who advised his 2016 presidential campaign, was arrested on Friday and charged with seven counts, according to a grand jury indictment made public by US special counsel Robert Mueller’s office.

-Mr Stone, who was arrested in Florida on Thursday, faces one count of obstruction of an official proceeding, five counts of making false statements and one count of witness tampering, according to the special counsel’s office.
+Stone, who was indicted on Thursday, faces one count of obstruction of an official proceeding, five counts of making false statements and one count of witness tampering, according to the special counsel’s office.

+Stone is scheduled to appear at the federal courthouse in Fort Lauderdale, Florida, later on Friday, Mueller’s office said.

+Stone has faced scrutiny for his support for Trump during the 2016 presidential election campaign, when Stone implied that he had inside knowledge of data obtained by hackers that could embarrass Democrats, including Trump’s rival for the White House, Hillary Clinton.